fschulze/mr.developer/README.txt

 the format the same :) ).
 This allows you for example to start a new package which isn't in version control yet.

-TODO: explain revision

-TODO: explain basedir
+For an explanation of revision and basedir parameters see below.

 The following is an example of how your ``buildout.cfg`` may look like::